thealvinjg/basic-instagram/README.md

 # <img src="https://img.freepik.com/free-psd/instagram-application-logo_23-2151544100.jpg" alt="Instagram Logo" width="48"> Basic Instagram
 Basic Instagram is a simplified clone of Instagram built with Flask, SQLite, and React.
 It demonstrates the core features of modern social media apps like posting, liking, and following, while keeping the codebase approachable for learning and experimentation.
+Specifically, this project is designed for students and developers who want to understand the basics of full-stack development using Flask and React specifically.

 ### Table of Contents
 1. [Setting up your local environment](#setting-up-your-local-environment)